Azad77/backup_hashnode/clcgbr0n6000308k5e40tfie2.md

 This command will create a new directory called "templates" in your project folder.
 All of your HTML templates will be stored in this directory.

-For example, let's create an HTML file and write Hello World of Programming! inside it in blue color:
+For example, let's create an HTML file and write "Hello World of Programming!" inside it in blue color:

 ```python
 <html>